ndgigliotti/data-science-toolkit/README.md

 One new preprocessing step which is enabled by default is decoding HTML entities like `&amp;` or `&mdash;`.
 These codes for punctuation symbols appear frequently in text, and are liable to become noise if not decoded.

 Another preprocessing option for use in sentiment analysis is negation-marking.
-By setting `mark_negation=True`, one tells the vectorizer to mark terms '_NEG' which appear between a negation term and sentential punctuation.
+Setting `mark_negation=True`, tells the vectorizer to mark terms '_NEG' which appear between a negation term and sentential punctuation.

 Note that while `FreqVectorizer` is a subclass of `TfidfVectorizer`, it is set to act as a `CountVectorizer` by default.
 IDF weighting, binarization, normalization, and other options can be easily activated.